Benjohn2001/l4_individual_project/Requirement_Gathering.md

 	-	Animation design
 	-	Authentication for users
 	-	Login/Sign up for user
+	-	Settings page
+  	-   Ability to change username
+  	-   Ability to customise a profile (Image, bio)
+  	-   Home page showing groups
+  	-   Have a friends list
+  	-   Be able to share your profile for friends to add

 ## MOSCOW Analysis:

 	Must Haves:
-		-	Have an easy navigation system
+		-	Have an intuitive navigation system requiring no instructions to the user
 		-	Have both iOs and Android apps
 		-	Have firebase backend using real time database
 		-	Visually pleasing UI throughout app